MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-azure-ad-b2b.md

 ## Discoverability for B2B content

-The discoverability feature in Power BI makes accessing shared B2B content easy for consumers.
-Power BI users who are guest users in any other tenant, will now see a new tab on their home page (in their home tenant) called *From external orgs*.
-Once you select the tab, it will list all artifacts shared with you from external tenants that you can access as guest user.
-You can filter and sort through the list to find content easily, and see which organization is sharing a specific document with you.
-When you click on an artifact on this screen, a new window will open and take you to the relevant provider tenant for that artifact's access.
+The discoverability for B2B content feature in Power BI makes accessing shared B2B content easy for consumers.
+Power BI users who are guest users in any other tenant will now see a new tab on their home page (in their home tenant) called *From external orgs*.
+When you select the tab, it will list all the items shared with you from external tenants that you can access as a guest user.
+You can filter and sort through the list to find content easily, and see which organization is sharing a specific item with you.
+When you select an item on the tab, a new window will open and take you to the relevant provider tenant where you can access the item.

 ![Screenshot of the Azure portal with the from external orgs tab called out.](media/service-admin-azure-ad-b2b/from-external-orgs-tab.png)